maim-lain/schooloflust/walkthrough.md

 need to start peeping tom quest or finish it? nat only home during evening

+check more mornings for vio? there was counter.
 Violet:
-Need cooking oil for first help event (technically 2nd) or 2nd (tech 3rd)? check on your phone messages occasionally and Violet will let you know she needs help again on the playground.
-Also buy some "Cooking Oil" to progress the second "Help" event.
-You can buy "cooking oil" from the food stall in Town.
-It's on the further right side next to the shopping mall.
+help sessions 2 = charm = 3 and "cooking oil" from the food stall
 --->